brentgroves/Reporting/prod/build_deploy_run/run-tb.md

 ## run TB report

-Run TB report, trial_balance.rdl, from any Windows machine with the Power BI report builder installed.
+Run TB report, trial_balance.rdl, from any Windows machine with the Power BI report builder installed - alb-utl4.
 Use YYYYMM format for period range parameters.

 go to **[credentials](../../../secrets/namespaces/default/credentials.yaml)**
 and use username2/password2 to authenticate.

-**Format of file name** TB-202309_to_202409_on_10-04_DM_HL
+**Format of file name** TB-202310_to_202410_on_11-04_DM_HL TB-202309_to_202409_on_10-04_DM_HL

 TB-202308_to_202408_on_09-06_DM